JuliusMushi19/quote-scraper-console-app/README.md

 Project based on online course I took with Udemy.

 ## Contact
-Created by Julius Mushi- feel free to contact me!
+Created by Julius Mushi - feel free to contact me!